chemodun/X4-XMLDiffAndPatch/README.md

 ### [0.2.26] - 2025-06-16

 - Improved:
-  - Added in-line comments processing for the `add` elements in the modified XML file.
+  - XMLDiff: added in-line comments processing for the `add` elements in the modified XML file.
 It allows to define the position attribute of the `add` element in the diff file.

 ### [0.2.25] - 2025-03-31